 Main research question

-In CLIMASOMA we investigate what the existing scientific literature can teach us about the role of soil management on hydrological and biological soil functions and the resilience of crop production to climate change within specific pedo-climatic contexts.
-We identify frameworks and soil and crop models that consider soil structure as a dynamic key variable.
-The project identifies knowledge gaps around the relationship between soil management and the hydrological and biological functioning of soil.
+What does the existing scientific literature teach us about the role of soil management on hydrological and biological soil functions and the resilience of crop production to climate change within specific pedo-climatic contexts?
+We studied this in the CLIMASOMA project, a project within EJP SOIL.
+We identified frameworks and soil and crop models that consider soil structure as a dynamic key variable.
+The project identified knowledge gaps around the relationship between soil management and the hydrological and biological functioning of soil.
 Optimizing this relationship will lead to better climate adaptation.
+This is essential to help farmers make the right choices to adapt to a changing climate.

-We collect relevant literature, databases and model approaches that shed light on the biophysical, agronomic and socio-economic and policy factors surrounding the role of soil for climate adaptation.
-We structure the data from existing literature into an open knowledge library.
+We collected relevant literature, databases and model approaches that shed light on the biophysical, agronomic and socio-economic and policy factors surrounding the role of soil for climate adaptation.
+We structured the data from existing literature into an open knowledge library.
 We analyze this knowledge library qualitatively.
-We use a subset of existing databases in a machine learning approach to uncover relationships and their interaction, causes and knowledge gaps.
+We constructed a new databases on soil hydraulic conductivities and used it in a machine learning approach to uncover relationships and their interaction, causes and knowledge gaps.